olegkolt/kotlin-mapping-samples/README.md

 Advantages:
 - Convenient to reuse: function without dependencies may be called everywhere in code
-- Excellent unit-testing: easy to call mapper function with other test function as argument
+- Excellent unit-testing: easy to call mapper function with other test function as arguement

 Disadvantages:
-- Hard modification: data addition requires madification of class and separate mapper
+- Hard modification: data addition requires modification of class and separate mapper
 - Code coupling: open class fields